deadly-codes/Live-Tweets-Analyzer/README.md

 # Twitter-Sentiment-Analysis

-This project analyse the sentiments of the tweets done by specific User.
+This project analyse the sentiments of the tweets done by specific User.<br>

 Used - Machine Learning , HTML , CSS , FLASK , Twitter Live Data Set through the API keys.